as published in the 2015-16 St. Ambrose University Student Handbook

 Federal law (specifically the Controlled Substances Act passed in 1970) likewise prohibits the manufacture, distribution and possession of controlled substances.
 Please see the following link for full detail on the limitations and sanctions for violation of this act: http://nationalsubstanceabuseindex.org/act1970.htm

-The Alcohol and Drug Assistance Program (ADAP) helps students whose alcohol or drug dependence interferes with their academic or social success.
-The Director of Counseling serves as the ADAP coordinator.
-This person uses all available community resources to restore the health and effectiveness of these students.
+The counseling center coordinates evaluation and support for students whose alcohol or other drug use interferes with their academic or social success.
+The Director of Counseling oversees the use all available campus and community resources to restore the health and effectiveness of these students.
 Procedures include:

-1. Self-Referral.
+1. 1.
+Self-Referral.
 Students who want help should call the Counseling Center and speak to a counselor.
 Conﬁdentiality is maintained at all times.
-The counselor will evaluate the information presented and suggest available community resources.
-Per client approval, the counselor will remain in contact with the treatment facility and student until he/she can function successfully.
+The counselor will work with the student to evaluate the information presented and suggest available campus-based or community resources.
 The counselor will maintain conﬁdentiality unless the student requests in writing that someone else be informed of the situation.

-2. Faculty/Staff/Peer Referral.
-If a student's course attendance, performance or a particular incident indicates the student has an alcohol or drug problem, the faculty/staff should ﬁrst tell the student he/she believes a problem exists and suggest the student contact the Director of Counseling.
-With the student's permission, the coordinator will advise the faculty/staff of any further action that may be helpful.
-The student may choose alternative programs for assistance, aware that performance and behavior must improve.
-All information pertaining to the student's referral and information provided by the coordinator to the faculty/staff will be held in strict conﬁdence.
+2. 2.
+Faculty/Staff/Peer Referral.
+If a student’s class attendance, performance, or a particular incident indicates the student is being negatively impacted by alcohol and/or other drug use, the faculty/staff member should ﬁrst share concerns directly with the student, recommending the student contact the Director of Counseling for a free and confidential assessment.
+With the student’s permission, the counselor will advise the faculty/staff of any further action that may be helpful.
+In instances when referral is not code of conduct based, the counseling office and the university have the greatest range of options available to assist the overall health and well-being of the individual student.
+All information pertaining to the student’s referral and information provided by the coordinator to the faculty/staff will be held in strict conﬁdence.